ChrisDelta3Robotics/HexaPodSim2.0/IMPLEMENTATION.md

 **Prompt for AI Assistant:**
 ```
+IMPORTANT: Follow .github/copilot-instructions.md coding standards.
+Use DEGREES and integrate with PID controllers.

-Implement the three fundamental hexapod gaits with phase coordination.
+Implement the three fundamental hexapod gaits with phase coordination and PID integration.

 Gait specifications:
 1. Tripod Gait: 50% duty factor, legs (1,4,5) then (2,3,6)